jiggy-ai/chatstack/README.md

 ## Minimalist Context Management for message-based GPTs

 This Python code provides a chatbot implementation with context management using OpenAI's GPT-3.5-turbo or GPT-4 chat models.
-The chatbot maintains a conversation history and manages the context to ensure meaningful responses.
+The chatbot maintains a conversation history and help manages the context state and size in tokens.

 ### Dependencies